Environmentally-friendly, American made ethanol is a win for all Americans.

-Ethanol, a renewable fuel, has been blended in gasoline in the U.S. for over 40 years, helping reduce vehicle emissions, improve air quality, increase our energy independence, lower consumer fuel prices, and provide value-added markets for American farmers.
+Ethanol, a renewable fuel, has been blended in gasoline in the U.S. for over 40 years, helping improve air quality, reduce carbon and vehicle emissions, increase our energy independence, and lower fuel prices to consumers, while delivering performance.

 We know Americans are looking for more competition and greater savings for the fuel that powers their vehicles.
-Nearly all U.S. gasoline today contains 10 percent ethanol, and the use of 15 percent ethanol blends and flex fuels like E85 is increasing.
-15 percent ethanol blends (E15) are higher quality fuels that offer greater savings.
-The EPA has approved E15 use in more than 90 percent of the existing U.S. auto fleet, and 9 out of 10 new cars carry the manufacturer’s warranty and approval for E15.
+Nearly all U.S. gasoline today contains 10 percent ethanol, and the use of 15 percent ethanol blends (E15) and flex fuels like E85 is increasing.
+These quality fuels deliver the same if not better performance and cost savings.
+E15 is approved for use in more than 90 percent of existing vehicles in the U.S., and 9 out of 10 new cars carry the manufacturer’s warranty and approval for E15.

 Ethanol and feed co-product production provide a valuable market for corn grown in the United States.
 A typical dry mill ethanol plant adds nearly $2 of additional value – or 55 percent – to every bushel of corn processed.